Probability on graphs and lattices (Oxford MT2019 SC9)

-This is an assigned title.
-This year’s course will be Random graphs and related topics.
+This was an assigned title.
+The actual title is Random graphs and related topics.
 It is organised by the Faculty of Industrial Engineering, in which I am a postdoc.
 The content will be presented in a mathematical style, but the course is open to all students from all departments.

 There will be no lecture in the week of January 1st, and the lectures due on October 30th, December 4th and December 25th will be perturbed to accommodate the local elections, Technion Hanukkah break and Christmas, respectively.

-Prerequisites: A standard undergraduate course in probability will be very useful, for example familiarity with Galton-Watson trees, and with modes of convergence of random variables.
+Prerequisites: A standard undergraduate course in probability is essential, for example familiarity with Galton-Watson trees, and with modes of convergence of random variables.

 Significant experience of graph theory is not necessary.

 Credit: It will be possible for students of all levels to take the course for credit.
 Anyone wishing to do this should submit solutions to the starred exercises by February 28th, as well as a short (4-6 page) written assignment on one or more of the topics listed in the course summary document.
 PhD students may choose a topic with more flexibility if they wish.

 The window for complaints about the grading policy is now closed.

 The course will centre on the classical model of random graphs, G(n,p), following Erdos and Renyi, among others.
 We will explore various natural properties of these graphs heuristically, and then prove them rigorously, drawing on a wide range of tools applicable throughout discrete probability theory (in italics below).
 I aim to cover some of the following:

 1. Erdos-Renyi random graph G(n,p): background, applications, thresholds for connectivity via second-moment methods